-No Emergency and Short-Term Response Action undertaken by the responsible party may be conducted in a manner which increases the potential for harm, either short-term or long-term, to human health or the environment.
+No Emergency or Short-Term Response Action undertaken by the Responsible Party may be conducted in a manner which increases the potential for harm, either short-term or long-term, to human health or the environment.

-- 6.02 Treatment Actions: All Emergency and Short-Term Response Actions which include the treatment of hazardous material or of substances contaminated by a release of hazardous material must be approved by the Director prior to initiation. - 6.03 Duration: The duration of Emergency and Short-Term Response Actions involving the treatment of hazardous material or of substances contaminated by a release of hazardous material will be determined on an incident-specific basis by the Department.
+- 6.02 Treatment Actions: All Emergency or Short-Term Response Actions which include the treatment of Hazardous Material or of substances contaminated by a Release of Hazardous Material shall be approved by the Director prior to initiation. - 6.03 Duration: The duration of Emergency or Short-Term Response Actions involving the treatment of Hazardous Material or of substances contaminated by a Release of Hazardous Material will be determined on an incident-specific basis by the Department.

-The duration of any portion of an approved Emergency and Short-Term Response Action involving hazardous waste treatment is limited to less than twenty-four (24) hours from the time of discovery of the release.
+The duration of any portion of an approved Emergency or Short-Term Response Action involving Hazardous Waste treatment is limited to less than twenty-four (24) hours from the time of discovery of the Release.

-6.04 Emergency Permits: In cases where on-site treatment of hazardous waste is necessary to remove the imminent hazard, and it is anticipated to take longer than twenty-four (24) hours, responsible parties must obtain an Emergency Permit prior to initiating the treatment actions proposed as part of that response.
+6.04 Emergency Permits: In cases where on-site treatment of Hazardous Waste is necessary to remove the Imminent Hazard, and it is anticipated to take longer than twenty-four (24) hours, Responsible Parties shall obtain an Emergency Permit prior to initiating the treatment actions proposed as part of that response.

-Emergency Permit applications must include the manner and location of all proposed treatment operations.
+Emergency Permit applications shall be submitted in both hard copy and electronic format (as specified by the Department) and shall include the manner and location of all proposed treatment operations.

-Application for an Emergency Permit may be made orally with a written application following no later than forty-eight (48) hours after the discovery of the release.
+Application for an Emergency Permit may be made orally with a written application following no later than forty-eight (48) hours after the discovery of the Release.